Molkki

-Molkki (lit. one who has a price) is an Indian Hindi-language television drama series produced by Ekta Kapoor under Balaji Telefilms.
-It was broadcast on Colors TV and ran from 16 November 2020 to 11 February 2022.
-It starred Priyal Mahajan, Amar Upadhyay.
+Molkki (lit.
+One Who Has a Price) is an Indian Hindi-language television drama series produced by Ekta Kapoor for Balaji Telefilms.
+The series was broadcast on Colors TV from 16 November 2020 to 11 February 2022.
+It starred Priyal Mahajan and Amar Upadhyay.

-Premise
+Background

-The series is set in the Rewari district of Haryana, and focuses on Molkki Pratha, or the custom of bride-buying in India.

-The story revolves around Purvi, a 19-year-old girl who becomes the Molkki bride of 42-year-old chief Virendra Pratapsingh, a widower and father of two children.
-She fights for her and other Molkki brides' rights, as well as fulfill her responsibilities as wife, daughter-in-law, mother, and chieftess of Rewari.
+The series, set in Haryana's Rewari district, focuses on molkki pratha (the custom of bride-buying in India).
+Its plot revolves around Purvi, a 19-year-old girl who becomes the molkki bride of 42-year-old chief Virendra Pratapsingh, a widower and the father of two.
+She fights for herself and the rights of other molkki brides while fulfilling her responsibilities as a chieftain's wife, a daughter-in-law, and a mother.

 Plot

-Molkki is an Indian tradition that involves marrying off poor girls to a wealthy man in exchange for money.
-The storyline of the series revolves around a poor girl named Purvi who is made a Molkki bride for money.

-Purvi marries Virendra Pratapsingh, a widowed father of two children and head of a village in Haryana's Rewari district.
-The initially tense relationship between Virendra's kids and Purvi eases after a while and Purvi makes repeated efforts to bring them and their father closer.
-While the family is on a picnic, Vaibhav, Virendra's half-brother, rapes Priyashi, Purvi's sister, for revenge for a past incident, and Anjali, Purvi's and Virendra's sister-in-law records the event.
+Purvi marries Virendra, a widowed father of two and head of a village in Haryana's Rewari district.
+The relationship between Purvi and his children improves, and she tries to bring them closer to their father.
+While the family is on a picnic, Vaibhav (Virendra's half-brother) rapes Priyashi (Purvi's sister); Anjali (Purvi and Virendra's sister-in-law) records the event.